bcgov/mines-digital-trust/openshift/README.md

 ### Check agent connections
 Assume that we have a [port-forward](#port-forward-to-agent) open to our agent on 28024.

-1. From the `mines-permitting-agent-primary` secret, copy the value for `admin-API-key`
+1. From the `mines-permitting-agent-primary` secret, copy the value for `admin-api-key`
 2. check the agent connections

 ```sh